mabamano/CVPro_Competition_Kit_V2/README.md

 ---

 ## 🔧 Robot Construction Guide
-Please click on the provided link to view the tutorial video on how to assemble the CV Pro Competition Kit: [Click Here!](https://vimeo.com/1064673881/494deecb76?share=copy)
+Please click on the link to view the tutorial video on how to assemble the CV Pro Competition Kit: [Click Here!](https://vimeo.com/1064673881/494deecb76?share=copy)

 ---